dickensc/dickensc.github.io/essays/ReflectionOnSmartQuestions.md

 I was so delighted to find this question on the popular site Stack Overflow.
 This question has many of the traits Raymond refers to in his article and we have a lot to learn from it.

+Let us begin with the subject header: "Why always syntax error in my code?".
+Reading this subject header alone tells us... next to nothing, I have no idea what to expect besides messy code.
+This question is not interesting either, a hacker looking to solve a thought provoking problem would not blink twice at this post before carrying on with their day.

+Next we continue to read the full problem description in our example, it states "In this shell code, I have no idea why always say I have a syntax error and I use this function to calculate the medium and average of row number."